furiosa-ai/furiosa-sdk/docs/en/source/software/installation.rst

 Linux is a multi-user operating system that enables file and device access for both the owner and users within a specific group.
 The NPU device driver creates a group called ``furiosa`` and restricts access to NPU devices exclusively to users who are members of the ``furiosa`` group.
-To add a user to a member of ``furiosa`` group, please run as following:
+To add a user to a member of ``furiosa`` group, please run as follows:

 .. code-block:: sh